asayler/COG/SCRIPT_INTERFACE.md

 COG scripts can assume that they will execute within at least a `C.UTF8` locale.
 They will also have access to the standard `$PATH` and `$PWD` environment variables.
-The `$HOME` environmental variable, when present, may point to a non-standard location such as /tmp or /.
-Scripts should not assume that they will have either read or write access to `$HOME`.
+The `$HOME` environmental variable will point to the working directory.
+Scripts may assume that they have read and write access to `$HOME`.

 COG scripts should assume that multiple executions may occur in parallel.
-Thus, they should not depend on constant global directories (e.g. `/tmp/grading_output`) for storing temporary files, etc. The student submission path and grading script path passed to the script when it is executed will always point to copies of both the student submission and grading script submission unique to a given execution.
-Thus, it is safe to write to or manipulate files in these directories without effecting subsequent or concurrent runs.
+Thus, they should not depend on constant global directories (e.g. `/tmp/grading_output`) for storing temporary files, etc. The working directory path passed to the script when it is executed will always point to a unique location for a given execution.
+Thus, it is safe to write to or manipulate files in this directory without effecting subsequent or concurrent runs.